anoopctkm/machine-learning/projects/capstone/report.md

 #### Step 3: hybrid

 This step involved combining steps 1 and 2.
 The collaborative filtering method developed in Step 2 was used to fill in the sparse ratings data.
 Then, the content-based recommender developed in Step 1 was used to estimate ratings for new movies.

-In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
-It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
-Questions to ask yourself when writing this section:
-- _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
-- _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
-- _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

 ### Refinement